 Isaac Region LDAT Queensland

-Their sport peer support program focusses on building a sense of belonging and engagement with community among young people – a protective factor against harm from alcohol and other drugs.
+Their sport peer support program focuses on building a sense of belonging and engagement with community among young people – a protective factor against harm from alcohol and other drugs.

 Local challenge